New York State Route 145: Broome to Cobleskill

-NY 145 continues north through Broome on a parallel with CR 50, soon crossing into the town of Middleburgh.
-Through Middleburgh, NY 145 remains a two-lane rural road, proceeding north into the village of Middleburgh.
-Passing south of Middleburgh Cemetery, the route intersects with the terminus of CR 21 (Huntersland Road) and CR 66 (Cotton Hill Road).
+NY 145 continues north parallel with CR 50, crossing through the town of Middleburgh and village of Middleburgh.
+South of Middleburgh Cemetery the route intersects with the terminus of CR 21 (Huntersland Road) and CR 66 (Cotton Hill Road).
 Now in downtown Middleburgh, NY 145 proceeds northwest along Main Street, a two-lane commercial street, passing an intersection with the village continuation of CR 36 (Clauerville Road).
 Several blocks east of CR 36, NY 145 intersects with NY 30 (River Street).
 NY 30 and NY 145 become concurrent for the length of a bridge over Schoharie Creek.

-NY 145, after NY 30 forks to the southeast, proceeds northwest through the town of Middleburgh alongside Schoharie Creek.
-Bending northward, NY 145 bends away from Schoharie Creek, passing through numerous farms that separate the road from the creek.
-After intersecting with CR 57 (Sunnyside Road), NY 145 winds northwestward for a distance through Middleburgh, intersecting with CR 41 (Ecker Hollow Road).
-Continuing the winding route through Middleburgh, NY 145 passes the town line, crossing into the town of Schoharie and an intersection with CR 1A.
-Just after CR 1A, NY 145 bends west and crosses into the town of Cobleskill.
+After NY 30 forks to the southeast, NY 145 bends northwest away from Schoharie Creek and intersects CR 57 (Sunnyside Road).
+Before leaving Middleburgh it intersects CR 41 (Ecker Hollow Road) and crosses into the town of Schoharie, intersecting CR 1A just before bending west towards the town of Cobleskill.

 Now paralleling I-88 to the south, NY 145 winds west through Cobleskill, intersecting with the northern terminus of CR 41, crossing through the residential hamlet of East Cobleskill.
 After a bend to the northwest, NY 145 intersects with CR 1 (Mineral Springs Road) before entering exit 22 of I-88, a diamond interchange.
 Just north of I-88, NY 145 intersects with NY 7.
 NY 7 and NY 145 become concurrent, proceeding westward on a parallel of I-88, intersecting with Shad Point Road (former CR 60).
 NY 7 and NY 145 wind westward for a distance through Cobleskill, passing north of the Cobleskill Golf and Country Club before crossing into the village of Cobleskill.